 ITP limits the ability of website owners and advertising platforms to track across domains via cookies.
 Websites that load scripts or images from other domains will be classified “using a machine-learning model”.
 Cookies from these sites will stop working for tracking purposes 24 hours after the user’s first interaction with the cookie.
 Furthermore, cookies are automatically removed after 30 days if there’s no additional interaction.

 Firefox behaves in the same way.
 And with Google announcing changes to the way Chrome handles cookies (the first significant changes have already come into force), marketers who rely heavily on retargeting and behavioural targeting are having to rethink their approach.

 Reducing the reliance on personal data

 It’s why contextual advertising is making a big comeback.
-And the good news is the potential it has to reward savvy display advertising is, arguably, greater than that of behavioral targeting, as it uses both AI and algorithms to place ads based on sentiment and intent – not past behaviours.
+And the good news is the potential it has to reward savvy display advertising is, arguably, greater than that of behavioural targeting, as it uses both AI and algorithms to place ads based on sentiment and intent – not past behaviours.

 But, more importantly, it doesn’t rely on personal data to serve up ads.
 The only information the ad tech performing contextual targeting uses is the content of the webpage.
 And this is to find the most appropriate banner ad for the page.